-We will prepare aspiring leaders to be designers and implementers of high-performance schools by focusing on cultural leadership, instructional leadership, and managerial experiences.
-We will prepare aspiring leaders to engage in collaborative strategies that create diverse, caring and culturally-responsive school communities by including CARE for Kids and Responsive Classroom components in their preparation module.
+We will prepare aspiring leaders to be designers and implementers of high-performance schools by focusing on cultural leadership, instructional leadership, and managerial experiences embedded in the Theory of Action and Our JCPS Culture.
+We will prepare aspiring leaders to engage in collaborative strategies that create diverse, caring, and culturally responsive school communities by including CARE for Kids and Responsive Classroom components in their preparation module.
 We will strengthen programs that foster a leadership team reflective of diverse cultures by including a cultural responsiveness preparation module that will examine community service-learning opportunities.